Pritchard

 'Western Mail,' Cardiff, Glamorgan, Wales, Wednesday 23 Feb 1955, Page 4, Column 8.

-Treflys was only a small settlement (its population in 1851 was still under 500) and covered an area of over 6000 acres, so people weren't that hard to trace.
+Treflys was only a small settlement (its population by 1851 will still be under 500) and covered an area of over 6000 acres, so people weren't that hard to trace.
 Street addresses weren't necessary in order to find anybody, and none were recorded for any Wales census.
 The Prichards were living at Dol-Yr -Annel Fach in the village of Beulah, which is shown at right in an 1890 map with a modern aerial view underneath (Fach means 'little'—so they were living in the little house there).

 The '71' enumeration on the map reveals: Beulah was their post office; Ty clyd(2); Dolrannel—pub per the heads occupation; Dolrannel fach(2); Aberannel Lodge.
 They lived in an individual house, as defined by a I in the inhabited column.
 Dol-Yr-Annel on the old map is highlighted in yellow, just above the end of the word Beulah.
 The people of the area would have nearly all been involved in working on the land in some way.
 For farm laborers and servants, ordinary life would not have changed much in the previous hundred years.
 They would almost certainly have been Welsh speakers, with little or no English in use.
+The Welsh language is in the Celtic language group, whereas English is in the West Germanic group; consequently the English language is further from the Welsh language in both vocabulary and grammar than many European languages.

 David worked as a farm laborer and quarryman in Breconshire (then called Brecknockeline), on the very land "Caradoc of the Brawny Arm" once ruled.
 A booming iron industry made this area one of the most heavily industrialized in the country in the late 1700s, with Merthyr Tydfil as the center.
 Coal mines and slate quarries were also plentiful.
 Over the next century, canals were dug from the mines and quarries to the rivers, and railroad lines were built from the mines to the seaports.
 Soon, Welsh minerals were being shipped all over the world.
 So even if there was little money in Wales, there was plenty of work.